-Award-Winning Actor, The Crown
+Award-Winning Actor, Challengers and The Crown

 Josh O’Connor trained with the Bristol Old Vic Theatre School and has garnered critical acclaim for his roles across film, television, and theatre.
 He is also an accomplished and exhibited artist and photographer.
 O’Connor was named a Screen International Star of Tomorrow in 2016 and has gone on to receive a Golden Globe Award, a Critics’ Choice Award, and two British Independent Film Awards.